ruoshui-git/lessons/09_arrays.md

     * Populate the second array with the values in the first but in reverse order
     * Print out the values in the second array

 For this assignment, _do not create helper functions, put everything inside main_ (it won't be too long).
-We will talk about passing arrays and pointers are function arguments in a few days.
+We will talk about passing arrays and pointers as function arguments in a few days.

 Assignment link: https://classroom.github.com/a/sm1GghCe